MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsSharedCallingRoutingPolicy.md

 ## SYNOPSIS
 Use the Get-CsTeamsSharedCallingRoutingPolicy cmdlet to get Teams shared calling routing policy information.
-Teams shared calling routing policy is used to configure Shared Calling.
+Teams shared calling routing policy is used to configure shared calling.

 ## SYNTAX